DannyVarod/Training/DataManagement/data-modelling-messages.md

 # Data modelling and messages

+## Data structure

+Prefer a single message structure per queue/topic.
+Avoid basing messages on classes with inheritance.

+Do NOT remodel inheritance as composition.

+If you do have inheritance, model the messages the same as in the table-per-hierarchy strategy [see data modelling and relational databases](./data-modelling-relational-dbs.md)

+If you have some variance in structure, use a flexible type like JSON, not Avro as serialization type.

 ## Data serialization type and compression

 In messages, it is important to take the message structure and the technologies that may be used into account when choosing how to serialize data.